theiagen/VADR_models/README.md

 ### HAV

-The custom HAV VADR model was constructed with RefSeq sequence [M59809](https://www.ncbi.nlm.nih.gov/nuccore/M59809).
+The custom HAV VADR model was constructed with RefSeq sequence [NC_001489](https://www.ncbi.nlm.nih.gov/nuccore/NC_001489.1).
 The command used was the following

-`v-build.pl -f M59809 hav`
+`v-build.pl -f --group HAV --subgroup IA  NC_001489 hav`

+VADR, version 1.6.3, was executed with the container `us-docker.pkg.dev/general-theiagen/staphb/vadr:1.6.3`

+## Contact

+For any inqueries please contact us at support@theiagen.com.